OliviaNguyen1789/Manufacturing-Performance-Analytics--Power-BI/README.md

 - 🚀 In the production stages, Frame Forming and Frame Welding incur significantly higher costs, with production expenses being twice as high as those in the remaining stages.

-## V. Final Conclusion & Recommendations
+## 🔎 Final Conclusion & Recommendations

 The analysis has revealed some inefficiencies in manufacturing performance.
 The most critical problems are: